darkalchemy/Pu-239/README.md

 git pull

 # compare config/config.php with config/config_example.php for changes
-# check CHANGELOG for anything that neds to be done first
+# check CHANGELOG for anything that needs to be done first
 # check to see if there are any database updates, from the staff panel or php bin/update_db.php
 # personally, I just run 'php bin/update_db.php complete' and it runs all of the queries, until complete or 1 fails
 php bin/update_db.php complete